Policy Regarding Use Of Rooms

 - Groups must bring their own set-ups (e.g., plates, silverware, cups, napkins, coffee, and condiments).

-- The kitchen adjacent to the GBC Community Room is equipped with counters, sink, electrical outlets, refrigerator, oven, microwave, and a coffee maker.
+- The kitchen adjacent to the GBC Community Room in Greenfield is equipped with counters, sink, electrical outlets, refrigerator, oven, microwave, and a coffee maker.
 The kitchen is not designed to accommodate preparing and serving full meals, so the use of a caterer is recommended.

 - The kitchen must be cleaned and left in the same condition as found.